 At 225 feet, spanning a portion of the Commonwealth Canal, the newest addition to downtown Chandler’s collection of street murals bursts with color and creativity.
 Located just south of the Crowne Plaza Phoenix Chandler Golf Resort, on the southern exterior wall of the property, the eye-catching piece is the work of artist Ariana Enriquez.
 The Chandler resident—and Chandler High School alum—says the mural is inspired by water as a vital element in our desert, giving life to desert foliage, local wildlife, and the king protea flower, a symbol of courage and diversity.

-Located next to Crowne Plaza hotel: 1 S. San Marcos Place
+Located next to the Crowne Plaza hotel at (map): 1 S. San Marcos Place, Chandler AZ 85225

 Serrano’s Mexican Restaurant